Progress Monitoring and Curriculum-Based Measurement

 4. Should the modality change?

 A student who has received six weeks of auditory-phonological intervention (phoneme blending, segmenting) with a flat ORF trendline may not need more of the same.
 They may need a visual approach: grapheme-phoneme card sorts, colour-coded word families, or a structured word study programme.
-The evidence for differentiated instruction suggests that when one pathway is not producing growth, shifting to a complementary pathway (visual to auditory, abstract to concrete, implicit to explicit) can unblock progress.
+Evidence for differentiated instruction shows that switching pathways can help when one is not working.
+For example, changing from visual to auditory, abstract to concrete, or implicit to explicit can unblock progress.

 This is not 'learning styles' theory.
-It is recognition that different instructional activities recruit different cognitive processes, and a student who is not responding to one approach may respond differently to another that engages the same underlying skill through a different route.
+This recognises that different instructional activities use different cognitive processes.
+A student who is not responding to one approach may respond differently to another that targets the same underlying skill through a different route.

 5. Is the intervention frequency sufficient?